 Sleeping in a category like Just Chatting, while not explicitly banned, is slightly riskier, and while some streamers have gotten away with it in the past, the only option that is 100% safe is to sleep without choosing a section.

 How Streamers Make Money Sleeping on Twitch

-This is oftentimes done by larger Twitch channels with very active moderators, because of the inherent risk presented by allowing random viewers to link videos in your channel.
+Larger Twitch channels often do this with very active moderators because of the inherent risk presented by allowing random viewers to link videos in your channel.
 However, this also creates some hilarious content when done correctly, as streamers are subjected to whatever videos their chat wants them to watch.

-At the end of the day, making money off of sleeping streams on Twitch generally centers around how much the viewers can annoy the streamer, and while it may seem counterintuitive, keeping an audience entertained even when the content creator is asleep.
+Making money off of sleeping streams on Twitch generally centers around how much the viewers can annoy the streamer.
+While it may seem counterintuitive, keeping an audience entertained even when the content creator is asleep.

 Should You Sleep on Twitch?

-In short, if what you want to do is grow your channel from a relatively low viewer count, the answer is absolutely not.
-Because the safest way to do a sleeping stream is to not choose a category for your stream, your discoverability will be greatly reduced, and it will be very unlikely that new viewers will find your channel without prior knowledge that you are streaming.
+In short, if you want to grow your channel from a relatively low viewer count, the answer is absolutely not.
+Because the safest way to do a sleeping stream is not to choose a category for your stream, your discoverability will be greatly reduced, and it will be very unlikely that new viewers will find your channel without prior knowledge that you are streaming.

-After all, you are a content creator, and during sleep streams, your viewers are generally the ones creating the content.
+After all, you are a content creator, and your viewers generally create the content during sleep streams.

 Accidently Falling Asleep

-This is a rare occurrence and is without a doubt not a surefire way to grow.
-However, if you happen to fall asleep for a small amount of time while in another section, you shouldn’t be too worried, as it is unlikely that your channel will be reported for inactivity unless you continue to be inactive for a decent amount of time.
+This is a rare occurrence and is undoubtedly not a surefire way to grow.
+However, if you fall asleep for a small amount of time while in another section, you shouldn’t be too worried.
+It is unlikely that your channel will be reported for inactivity unless you remain inactive for some time.